Green-AI-Hub-Mittelstand/ai-driven-turning-machine-optimizer/README.md

 Contributions are what make the open-source community such a great place to learn, inspire, and grow.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion for improvement, please fork the repository and submit a pull request.
 You can also open an issue with the tag `"enhancement"`.

-Don't forget to ⭐ the project.
-Thank you!

 **Steps to contribute:**